zmanian/ZakiWebsite/content/blog/learning_about_snarks.md

 ---

 ZK SNARKs are one of the most amazing products of modern cutting edge cryptography.
 They let a prover secretly run a program of arbitrary complexity and generate a compact proof that any can verify that correctly ran the program.
-The program can have secret inputs and prover reveals nothing to the user.
+The program can have secret inputs and the prover reveals nothing to the user.

-Zk SNARKs have been productionized in the ZCash cryptocurrency and many other protocols are examining using them.
-ZK-SNARKs represent a culimination of decades of research into the field anonymous credentials.
-Blockchain transasctions are a type of credential and the potential applications of SNARK transactions in a blockchain context seem limitless.
+Zk SNARKs have been deployed in the ZCash cryptocurrency and many other protocols are examining using them.
+SNARKs represent the culimination of decades of research into the field anonymous credentials.
+Blockchain transactions are a type of credential and the potential applications of SNARK transactions in a blockchain context seem limitless.

 SNARKs are a synthesis of multiple areas of cryptography and theoretical computer science that were unified into a cohesive whole.
 This requires conducting a survey over a large field of research.